projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 An example
 **********

-As an example, we'll show how to obtain the interrupts of a pass-through USB device.
+As an example, we'll show how to obtain the interrupts of a passthrough USB device.

 First, we can get the USB controller BDF number (0:15.0) through the following command in the Service VM console::